 The Oxford COVID-19 Government Response Tracker collects publicly available information on 11 indicators of government response including school & workplace closures, public events cancellations, restrictions on public gatherings, stay at home requirements, public transport closures, domestic & international travel restrictions, public information campaigns, testing and contact tracing.
 Source: Blavatnik School of Government, Oxford University.
 Series for South-East Asia, the EU, South America and the Middle East are population-weighted averages for individual constituent countries.
-Data up to 21st October (although the index for Australia doesn't reflect the easing of restrictions in Victoria at the end of this week).
+Data up to 28th October.
 Return to "What's New".

-16 countries have now fully vaccinated more than 70% of their population, another 10 are close to that threshold, and 24 more are over 50%
+18 countries have now fully vaccinated more than 70% of their population, another 9 are close to that threshold, and 23 more are over 50%

-Percentage of population who have had at least one vaccination shot as at 18th-21st October
+Percentage of population who have had at least one vaccination shot as at 25th-27th October